fabianmartins/alienattack.workshop/README.md

 Being at your cdk folder, and having decided for an *envname*, run the following command:

 ~~~
-~/environment/alienattack.workshop/cdk (master) $ cdk deploy -c envname=<envname>
+cdk deploy -c envname=<envname>
 ~~~

-CDK will first to show you what changes will be applied to the environment.
+CDK will first show you what changes will be applied to the environment.
 After that, it will ask if you really want to deploy.

 Answer with **y**, and wait for environment to be deployed.

-Wait for the environment finishing deploying.

-***
+If everything is ok, at the end you are going to see something like this:

+ `✅  <envname>`

 ## Fix the application